Lordy...I hope I don't drop my biscuits!

 1 cup (packed) coarsely grated sharp cheddar cheese, chilled

-1/2 cup diced jalapenos (I leave the seeds in to give a little extra heat but feel free to omit the seeds)
+1/2 cup diced jalapenos (I leave the seeds in to give a little extra heat but feel free to omit the seeds), or use pickled jalapenos from a jar

 3/4 cup chilled buttermilk